Philadelphia Eagles: Buddy Ryan years (1986–1990)

 The two 1989 matches with Dallas were known as the Bounty Bowls.
 Both were won easily by the Eagles (the Cowboys finished 1–15 that year), and were marked by Ryan insulting new Cowboys coach Jimmy Johnson by placing a bounty on their kicker, and by Eagles fans throwing snowballs at him at Veterans Stadium.
 On November 12, 1990, during a Monday Night Football game at the Vet, the Eagles defeated the Washington Redskins by a score of 28–14, as the defense scored three of the team's four touchdowns.
 This game, more lopsided than its score would indicate, was subsequently labeled the Body Bag Game in reference to the number of injuries Eagles players inflicted on the Redskins and the physically tough play of the Eagles in the game.
 In the game, the Eagles knocked out the starting Washington quarterback, and then seriously injured his replacement.
 Running back Brian Mitchell, who would later be signed by the Eagles, was called upon to finish the game as the Redskins' quarterback.
 Washington returned to Philadelphia in the first round of the playoffs to defeat the Eagles 20–6, ending their season.

-Ryan was fired on January 7, 1991 and was replaced by offensive coordinator Rich Kotite.
+Ryan was fired on January 7, 1991, and was replaced by offensive coordinator Rich Kotite.
 The team started the 1991 season with the loss of starting quarterback Randall Cunningham due to a knee injury.
 Backup quarterback Jim McMahon assumed the starting role for the rest of the season.
 Despite having the top-rated defense in the league, the team failed to make the playoffs by finishing third in the NFC East with a record of 10–6.

 On June 25, 1992, All Pro defensive tackle Jerome Brown was killed in an automobile accident.
 The team and fan base dedicated the 1992 season to "bring it home for Jerome".
 The team finished second in the NFC East with an 11–5 record to earn a wild-card playoff spot.
 Kotite led the Eagles to a victory over the New Orleans Saints in the wild-card game but then fell to the Dallas Cowboys in the Divisional round.
 Another blow to the team was the loss of all-time sacks leader Reggie White to free agency in the off-season.

 Among the team's offensive stars during that period were quarterback Randall Cunningham, tight end Keith Jackson, and running back Herschel Walker.
 But what was known as the Gang Green defense, led by Reggie White, Jerome Brown, Clyde Simmons, Seth Joyner, Wes Hopkins, Mike Golic, Byron Evans, Eric Allen, Andre Waters, and Mark McMillian, defined the team.
-In 1993, Kotite's Eagles would fall apart after a promising start and miss the playoffs, ending the regular season 8–8.
+In 1993, Kotite's Eagles fell apart after a promising start and miss the playoffs, ending the regular season 8–8.